-With features like multiple language environments support, tabbed browsing, bookmark, auto completion and Document Map, it sure comes across as an option that you may prefer for your text editing purposes.
-It also supports macro recording and playback as well as user defined syntax highlighting and folding amongst others.
+With features like multiple language environments support, tabbed browsing, bookmark, auto-completion, and Document Map, it sure comes across as an option that you may prefer for your text editing purposes.
+It also supports macro recording and playback as well as user-defined syntax highlighting and folding amongst others.

 3 – Notepad2:

 The developer of this text editor happened to design this software after coming across the Scintilla source code editing component.
-It very much resembles Notepad pre-installed in Windows based computers, but has been included with the syntax highlighting feature.
+It very much resembles Notepad pre-installed in Windows-based computers but has been included with the syntax highlighting feature.
 One of the many advantages of this Notepad is that you are not required to install it onto your PCs to use it as the preferred editor.
 This way it doesn’t pose a threat to your system’s registry too.
 And need we mention that Notepad2 will not cost you even a single penny?

 4 – MetaPad:

-Taking our software similar to Notepad roster a bit further is MetaPad, that promises not to take up a lot of space on your system.
+Taking our software similar to Notepad roster a bit further is MetaPad, which promises not to take up a lot of space on your system.
 While it does not miss out on any of the features offered by Notepad, this editor comes with some really important attributes of its own.
-Compatible with Windows 95, 98, NT, XP, Vista and 7, it claims to be capable of completely replacing the Microsoft’s variant.
+Compatible with Windows 95, 98, NT, XP, Vista and 7, it claims to be capable of completely replacing Microsoft’s variant.

 External viewers like web browsers and Unix text files are supported by this editor, in addition to hyperlink and dual customizable font.
-Accelerator keys and other shortcut functions like the Esc button for quick exit should help with faster operation.
+Accelerator keys and other shortcut functions like the Esc button for a quick exit should help with faster operation.

 5 – Programmer’s Notepad:

 If the top spot on your wishlist goes only to a text editor which includes features like syntax highlighting for user-defined as well as built-in schemes, multi-language user interface, code folding and outlining, then you needn’t look beyond Programmer’s Notepad.
-Support for word wrapping and non fixed-width font adds to its usability, while ‘Text Clips’ facilitate text insertion by providing smart templates.
-The tabbed MDI interface proffers multi-level spilt views and this editor offers compliance to Windows, Unix as well as Mac file formats.
+Support for word wrapping and non-fixed-width font adds to its usability, while ‘Text Clips’ facilitate text insertion by providing smart templates.
+The tabbed MDI interface proffers multi-level split views and this editor offers compliance to Windows, Unix as well as Mac file formats.
 Its latest 2.3 version is available for download, free of charge.

 6 – TextPad:

-What makes TextPad worthy enough to be included in our queue is that this application serves the purpose of a text editor, a web page editor and even a programming IDE.
+What makes TextPad worthy enough to be included in our queue is that this application serves the purpose of a text editor, a web page editor, and even a programming IDE.
 The developers give you the option to use the trial version before you make up your mind regarding whether you want to buy the full version or not.
 Featuring a multi-lingual user interface, it boasts of dictionaries of as many as 10 languages for spell checking.
 While it allows naming files using the UNC style names, it also tags along support for CUA compliant keyboard commands.

 7 – TED Notepad:

-We believe that the features of the above mentioned Notepad alternatives are reason enough to adopt one of these as the preferred option.
+We believe that the features of the above-mentioned Notepad alternatives are reason enough to adopt one of these as the preferred option.
 So are you willing to switch to one of these substitutes and bid goodbye to the Microsoft variant?
 Leave us a comment below to let us know.